nirus/Angular-Route-Injector/README.md

 http://weblogs.asp.net/dwahlin/dynamically-loading-controllers-and-views-with-angularjs-and-requirejs

-The above blog inspired me to develop the library as a genric module with or without Require JS
+The above blog inspired me to develop the library as a generic module which can be used with or without Require JS framework.

 > Please checkout his Github on custom manager